 6. A Tale of Three Fish

-Once upon a time, there lived a greedy lion who attacked and killed animals and that’s why every animal in the jungle was very afraid of him.
-One day they decided that each animal would go to the lion per day as his prey.
-The lion agreed, When it was the rabbit’s turn, they decided to send the wise old one.
+Once upon a time, there lived a greedy lion who attacked and killed animals, because of which every animal in the jungle was very afraid of him.
+One day, they decided that each animal would go to the lion, per day, as his prey.
+The lion agreed.
+When it was the rabbit’s turn, they decided to send the wise old one.
 He travelled slowly and reached the lion’s den before sunset.
 The lion furiously asked him, “Why are you so late?”
 The rabbit answered, ”A group of rabbits were coming to you, but on their way, the others were attacked by another ferocious lion.
 I managed to escape and came here.”
 The rabbit also mentioned that the other lion was challenging this one.

 The lion was extremely angry and asked the rabbit to take him to meet the new lion.
-The wise rabbit took the lion to a deep well and showed him his own reflection.
+The wise rabbit took the lion to a deep well, and showed him his own reflection.
 As the lion growled, his reflection did the same.
-He considered his reflection to be his enemy.
-The enraged lion jumped into the well to attack the other lion and ended up dying.
-Thus, the wise old rabbit saved all the animals in the forest.
+He considered this reflection to be his enemy.
+The enraged lion jumped into the well to attack the other lion, and ended up dying.
+Thus, the wise old rabbit saved himself, and all the animals in the forest.

-Once upon a time a jackal wandered away from his jungle and reached a deserted battlefield.
-He was very hungry and so started looking for food when heard a strange sound.
+Once upon a time, a jackal wandered away from his jungle and reached a deserted battlefield.
+He was very hungry, and so he started looking for food, when heard a strange sound.
 The jackal got scared and decided to run away, but then he thought, “Let me carefully see who is making that sound.”
-As he looked around, he found an abandoned drum lying next to a tree and as the wind blew the branches of the tree rubbed against it and made the sound.
+As he looked around, he found an abandoned drum lying next to a tree, and as the wind blew, the branches of the tree rubbed against it, making the sound.
 He was relieved and continued to search for food.

-A sparrow couple had a beautiful nest with eggs on a tall and strong tree and were expecting their little ones soon.
-However, an arrogant elephant soon visited the area and shook the tree so hard that he managed to destroy the nest and the eggs.
+A sparrow couple had a beautiful nest with eggs, on a tall, strong tree, and were expecting their little ones soon.
+However, an arrogant elephant soon visited the area and shook the tree so hard, that he managed to destroy the nest and the eggs.
 Angered and saddened by this, the sparrows decided to seek revenge.

-Moral of The Story: It’s not physical strength and haughtiness that wins, it is intelligence and teamwork that matters.
+Moral of the Story: It’s not physical strength and haughtiness that wins, but intelligence and teamwork that matters.

 10. The Wise Minister’s Advice

 The next day, the crows went to the owl’s cave and put on a dramatic show!
 One crow pretended to praise the owls and the other ones struck him down!
-Seeing this, the Owl king thought that this crow was in favour of the owls.
-The crow continued to live with the owls till one morning, the crow flew away and with the help of his crow friends set fire to the entrance of the owl cave!
-Since owls are nocturnal creatures, they couldn’t see anything and all of them were killed!
+Seeing this, the Owl King thought that this crow was in favour of the owls.
+The crow continued to live with the owls, till one morning, the crow flew away, and with the help of his crow friends, set fire to the entrance of the owl cave!
+Since owls are nocturnal creatures, they were fast asleep, and all of them were killed!

 You can narrate these Panchatantra stories to explain moral values to children.
-For example, Panchatantra stories on discipline, friendship, strength, intelligence and other virtues can make children understand what these morals stand for and their impact on their daily lives.
+For example, Panchatantra stories on discipline, friendship, strength, intelligence and other virtues, can make children understand what these morals stand for, and their impact on their daily lives.
 These stories can also help in your child’s linguistic and cognitive development.
 To further develop your child’s qualities, get him a kid’s activity subscription kit that contains fun and interesting activities.
-By trying out these activities, your child can enhance his other skills as well.
+By trying out these activities, your child can enhance his/her other skills as well.